A lot of supernatural beings are described as having certain compulsive ways of behaving, which can be used against them. There are several varieties:

 - Bruce teaches Terry this in an episode of Batman Beyond.

 - In an episode of Danny Phantom, Desiree the Wishing Ghost is compelled to grant any wish she hears.
 Sam takes advantage of this to undo her mischief so that Danny can defeat her.
 In her first appearance, Danny ends up wishing her back into her bottle, lampshading that if he were smarter, he would have just done that in the beginning.

-- In ancient Egypt, cats were considered sacred animals, and to harm one meant bringing down a severe punishment on the offender, up to and including death.
+- In ancient Egypt cats were considered sacred animals, and to harm one meant bringing down a severe punishment on the offender, up to and including death.
 When the Romans invaded, rumor has it that one of their tactics was to have their front line carry cats out in front of them, gambling that this compulsion would prevent the opposing Egyptian army from striking through the cats to get at the Roman troops.
 As we all know from history, it apparently worked.
-This compulsion against harming the sacred animals shows up, of all places, in the first Mummy movie, where Branden Frasier's character scares off Imhotep with a cat. though anyone who's familiar with a typical cat's reaction to finding itself in an environment like a battlefield (in other words, noisy and fully of strange sights and smells) is unlikely to believe that a Roman soldier could successfully carry a cat into such an environment.
+This compulsion against harming the sacred animals shows up, of all places, in the first Mummy movie, where Brendan Frasier's character scares off Imhotep with a cat. though anyone who's familiar with a typical cat's reaction to finding itself in an environment like a battlefield (in other words, noisy and fully of strange sights and smells) is unlikely to believe that a Roman soldier could successfully carry a cat into such an environment.

-- Autistic people of all kinds may exhibit this behavior, helpful or not.
+- Autistic and obsessive-compulsive people of all kinds may exhibit this behavior, helpful or not.